Exhibit

 His wife testified (her testimony later was stricken by the judge in St. Charles as irrelevant) that she and her husband talked with then-CIA Director William Webster at the officers` club.
 Her story has never been corroborated, and a spokesman at Offut said there is no record of Webster visiting the base.
 From Offut they traveled to Reno, where Russbacher picked up a military uniform from a surplus store.
 He also procured blank government vouchers from the federal Bureau of Land Management office there, which he later used to contract for charter service on the Learjets.

-``They just handed them over to him,`` said Special Agent Terry Scott of the FBI`s Sacramento office.
+them over to him,`` said Special Agent Terry Scott of the FBI`s

 As relative Carole Barry recalls it, Russbacher said he could command a plane at once-and he did, convincing a charter service that he was a federal prosecutor on a secret mission.